-- 2. Initial long-term contracts for transmission capacity may be authorized, if they respect the basic principles expressed in Regulation, these Guidelines and by the Regulators, on congestion management, notably the use-it-or-lose-it rule - 3.
-The remuneration of the owner of a merchant network facility would not be regulated or subject to the provisions of section 6, but in principle, it shall follow the same rules on open access, transparency and nondiscrimination that apply to regulated facilities.
-However, while the remuneration of a regulated network facility is determined a priori on the basis of incurred costs or the results of an open tender for construction, the remuneration of a merchant network facility shall be based on the congestion rents earned by the facility and there will be no regulated limit to its value.
+- 2. Initial long-term contracts for transmission capacity may be authorized, if they respect the basic principles expressed in Regulation, these Guidelines and by the Regulators, on congestion management, notably the use-it-or-lose-it rule. - 3.
+The remuneration of the owner of an interconnector (or part thereof) operating on the basis of a merchant business model merchant network facility would may not be regulated on the same basis as adjoining TSO(s) or subject to the provisions of section 6, but, in principle, it shall follow the same rules on open access, transparency and non-discrimination that apply to regulated facilities.
+However, while the remuneration of a regulated network facility is determined a priori on the basis of incurred costs or the results of an open tender for construction, the remuneration of an interconnector (or part thereof) operating on the basis of a merchant business model network facility shall be based on the congestion incomerents earned by the facility and there will be no regulated limit to its value.
 This notably implies that the existence of a merchant line cannot prevent the construction of an additional regulated or merchant line, even if it induces a decrease of the congestion rent levied by the merchant line.
 Equally, the conditions under which any such additional regulated line may be built need to be set out in advance in order to minimize regulatory risk for the merchant investor.
-Congestion rents shall be the result of an allocation mechanism compliant with the Regulation and these Guidelines.

-- 4. Since there is in allocated for the merchant times. investment is obtained from congestion rents and long-community.
-5. Future interconnections that are exempted from the Article 7 of the Regulation will be considered as merchant lines.
-4. Since there is no regulated remuneration there is no regulated cost to be

-Deleted: <#>In case a merchant direct current line is treated for regulatory purposes as a (G, L) pair, it will have to pay the corresponding national network charges as a generator and a load, in so far as such charges are reflective of national locational charges for the TSO concerned.
-Additional charges may also be made corresponding to incurred externalities in network operation
+Congestion rents shall be the result of an allocation mechanism compliant with the Regulation and these Guidelines. - 4.
+Since there is no regulated remuneration there is no regulated cost to be allocated for interconnectors (or part thereof) operating on the basis of a the merchant business model lines.
+The remuneration of the merchant investment is obtained solely from congestion incomerents and long-term contracts. - 5.
+In case a merchant direct current line is treated for regulatory purposes as a (G, L) pair, it will have to pay the corresponding national network charges as a generator and a load, in so far as such charges are reflective of national locational charges for the TSO concerned.
+Additional charges may also be made corresponding to incurred externalities in network operation.
+Future interconnections that are exempted from the Article 7 of the Regulation will be considered as merchant lines.